-Then, we first note that the conditions on $g$ imply that it is an element of $G_{p+n-1}$.
+We next note that the conditions on $g$ imply that it is an element of $G_{p+n-1}$.
 We can apply Corollary~\ref{corPhiF} and obtain that the map

 is a linear mass at infinity.
-Hence, from the classification Theorem~\ref{thmClassificationdimn}, it is proportional to the linear mass at infinity $\Phi_c$ obtained for the representation $V_{p\omegabar_1}$.
+Hence, from the classification Theorem~\ref{thmClassificationso(n,1)}, it is proportional to the linear mass at infinity $\Phi_c$ obtained for the representation $V_{p\omegabar_1}$.

-To be more precise and make sure that the map $\Phi_{F_p}$ is not trivial, we compute the expression of $m_{F_p}(u,g,b)$.
-To do so, we need to analyse the decay of the various terms involved in the expression of $\bU_{F_p}(u,e)(\nu_r)$.
+To be more precise, and to make sure that the map $\Phi_{F_p}$ is not trivial, we compute the expression of $m_{F_p}(u,g,b)$.
+To do so, we need to analyse the decay of the various terms involved in the expression for $\bU_{F_p}(u,e)(\nu_r)$.
 Recall that by assumption we have